The Attractor-Cycle Notation for Finite Transformations: Existing Notations

 In order to avoid path redundancy, G.~Ayik, H.~Ayik, and J.M.~Howie~\cite{factorisation_notation_2005_Howie} introduced a different notation.
 Instead of decomposing the transformation into paths and cycles, this notation decomposes it into a very particular type of generalized cycle, i.e.\ into a product of transformations given by the trajectory of a single point.
 The example written in path notation is

 where the element after the \T{|} shows where the path connects to itself to form a cycle.
-This notation is excellent for describing factorizations in the full transformation semigroups, but it introduces maps that move things in ways are not present in the original transformation.
+This notation is excellent for describing factorizations in the full transformation semigroups, but it introduces maps that might appear to move things in ways that are not present in the original transformation, since branches connecting to an already described path are terminated with an artificial self-loop.
 For instance, $3\mapsto 3$.
-Also, the decomposition is not unique.